George XII: Crises

 During that time, George saw the status of his brothers rise.
 As early as 1772, Heraclius II sent the younger prince Levan to Saint Petersburg at the head of a delegation asking for Russia's protection of Georgia against the Ottoman Empire, a responsibility traditionally bestowed upon the heir to the throne.
-Levan died, however, in 1782 and on July 24, 1783, the Kingdom of Kartl-Kakheti and the Russian Empire signed the Treaty of Georgievsk, placing Georgia under Russian protectorate and formally recognizing Prince George as heir to the throne.
+Levan died, however, in 1782 and on July 24, 1783, the Kingdom of Kartli-Kakheti and the Russian Empire signed the Treaty of Georgievsk, placing Georgia under Russian protectorate and formally recognizing Prince George as heir to the throne.

 As Heraclius II grew older and weaker, his influence at the royal court was replaced by that of Queen Darejan.
 In 1790, Iulon, her oldest son since the death of Levan, was made Duke of Ksani.
 A year later, Darejan's sons received a donation of 6,000 peasant households, against only 4,000 for George.
-Finally, in 1794, Heraclius II signed a decree changing the rule of succession that had been in place since the creation of the Kingdom of Georgia in 1010 to install the concept of agnatic seniority, making Prince Iulon second in the line of succession.
+Finally, in 1794, Heraclius II signed a decree changing the rule of succession that had been in place since the creation of the Kingdom of Georgia in 1008 to install the concept of agnatic seniority, making Prince Iulon second in the line of succession.
 This decree remains one of the most controversial decisions of Heraclius II, but contemporary sources reveal that the king's signature on the document may have been forced.
 A royal letter addressed to Prince George dated May 1794 said:

 I was forced to sign the decree confirming the grants we gave to your brothers.
 But it was elaborated without my accord and written by someone who did not have the authority to do so, making it inadmissible.
 Believe me, on my father Teimuraz's memory, and believe God that I do not give my accord to this decree.
 No cause nay lead to deny you of your right of birth.